rami3l/pacaptr/docs/CONTRIBUTING.md

 We currently make a new release by pushing a single new version tag to `master`, which will make the CI generate a new GitHub release together with the necessary artifacts.

-To make this automatic (and to push the new version to crates.io at the same time, it is recommended to use [`cargo-release`](https://github.com/crate-ci/cargo-release):
+To make this automatic (and to push the new version to crates.io at the same time), it is recommended to use [`cargo-release`](https://github.com/crate-ci/cargo-release):

 - Perform a dry run to see if everything is OK[^patch]: